 THEORETICAL OBSERVATORY

-Temporal Experiments - Stratifications of Matter in the Spacetime Flow (1985)
+Temporal Experiments, Stratifications of Matter in the Spacetime Flux (Text from 1994 concerning works conceived in 1985©)

-The artistic practice known as "Temporal Experiments", initiated in 1985, radically subverts the traditional concept of the artwork as a completed, immutable entity.
-While the classical conception assumes that a work is created at a specific moment and remains forever identical to itself, this research introduces time as a constitutive element and co-author of the creative process.
-A work receives a title, a date and a time of completion, but this "completion" is only apparent: after one, three, five, ten or fifteen years, the artist may take it up again, add new elements, and once more record the exact moment of the intervention.
-Each temporal stratification thus becomes a visible trace of the passage of time, transforming the work into an organism that grows over the years, accumulating intervals and chronological distances.
-What emerges from this practice displays a striking correspondence with contemporary physics, not by derivation but by independent convergence.
-When a mark is added to a work after five years, a superimposition of different temporal moments is created that coexist within the same physical space.
-The work becomes a place where different times touch, stratify, and enter into dialogue.
-A fragment from 1986 can enter into a direct relationship with a fragment from 1989, and then both with a fragment from 2001, creating a temporal weave that challenges ordinary chronological linearity.
+The artistic practice known as “temporal experiments,” initiated in 1985, radically overturns the traditional concept of the artwork as a closed and immutable entity.
+Whereas the classical conception holds that a work is created at a specific moment and remains forever identical to itself, this research introduces time as a constitutive element and co author of the creative process.
+A work is given a title, a date, and a time of completion, but this “completion” is only apparent.
+After one year, three, five, ten, or fifteen years, the artist may return to it, add new elements, and record once again the exact moment of the intervention.
+Each temporal stratification thus becomes a visible trace of the passage of time, transforming the work into an organism that grows through the years, accumulating chronological intervals and distances.
+What emerges from this practice finds a striking correspondence with contemporary physics, not by derivation but through independent convergence.
+When a mark is added to a work after five years, a superimposition is created of different temporal moments coexisting within the same physical space.
+The work becomes a place where different times touch, layer upon layer, and enter into dialogue.
+A fragment from 1986 may enter into direct relation with a fragment from 1989, and both in turn with a fragment from 2001, creating a temporal weave that challenges ordinary chronological linearity.

-This artistic intuition resonates with the Einsteinian revolution of relativity, which demonstrated that space and time are not separate dimensions but form a four-dimensional continuum.
-Temporal Experiments materialize this interconnection through artistic practice, making perceptible what physics has formulated mathematically: time is not a neutral container but an active dimension that interlaces with space and matter.
-The research is not limited to painting or drawing on traditional supports.
-Certain installations use sunlight to inscribe temporal displacement: photosensitive materials change colour, density, and form depending on their exposure to sunlight, allowing the work to modify itself autonomously without direct intervention by the artist.
-The intensity and angle of sunlight are in constant flux due to the Earth’s rotation and its revolution around the Sun.
-An installation that records these variations is documenting cosmic movements, translating astronomical dynamics on a planetary scale into a visible form.
-The result is a work that bears the trace of the Earth’s movement through space, where time is rendered visible in its transformative action upon matter.
-The same principle governs the photographic documentation of a colony of mould expanding across a wall surface.
-The mould grows, transforms, and changes its morphology according to biological laws that escape human control.
-Documenting it at different moments means recording an autonomous process of transformation in which the work coincides with the very act of making visible the time acting upon organic matter.
-This is not representation in the classical sense: the artist does not paint a mould, but recognises in the mould itself a natural process worthy of artistic status.
-A similar approach characterizes the photographic documentation of a plant during its biological process of flowering and senescence.
-The artist does not create the vegetal organism, but chooses to render it visible as a temporal phenomenon, to confer artistic meaning on a process that normally escapes attention because it is too slow for immediate perception.
-This implies a radical shift: art no longer necessarily consists in the manual production of forms, but may consist in the capacity to recognise, select, and give visibility to processes that unfold independently of human intention.
-Creativity is acknowledged in natural phenomena, in chemical and physical processes, in biological dynamics.
-The artist becomes an observer and cataloguer of processes rather than a creator of objects, adopting an approach that recalls the scientific method: isolating, observing, documenting with rigour.
-The precision with which the date and time of each intervention are recorded is not a formal affectation but an essential conceptual element.
-This precision establishes exact spatiotemporal coordinates for every layer of the work.
-Each notation fixes a precise point at which an event – the artistic intervention – has taken place.
-The sum of these notations creates a temporal map of the work, a stratified chronology that makes it possible to reconstruct not only when but also at what temporal distance the interventions occurred.
-A work with notations five years apart tells a different story from a work with interventions spaced six months apart: the time of waiting, the time of maturation between one intervention and another becomes an integral part of its meaning.
-This means recognising and valorising the long durations of material, biological, existential processes – durations that cannot be accelerated without denaturing the phenomenon itself.
-A plant cannot grow in a second, mould does not spread in an hour, wood does not warp in a day.
+This artistic intuition resonates with the Einsteinian revolution of relativity, which demonstrated that space and time are not separate dimensions but constitute a four dimensional continuum.
+Temporal experiments materialize this interconnection through artistic practice, making perceptible what physics has formulated mathematically, time is not a neutral container but an active dimension intertwined with space and matter.
+The research is not limited to painting or drawing on a traditional support.
+Some installations use sunlight to inscribe temporal displacement.
+Photosensitive materials change color, density, and form according to exposure to solar rays, allowing the work to alter itself autonomously without the artist’s direct intervention.
+The intensity and angle of sunlight continuously change due to the Earth’s rotation and its revolution around the Sun.
+An installation that records these variations is documenting cosmic movements, translating into visible form astronomical dynamics on a planetary scale.
+The result is a work bearing the imprint of the Earth’s movement through space, where time is made visible in its transformative action upon matter.
+The same principle governs the photographic documentation of a colony of mold spreading across a wall surface.
+The mold grows, transforms, and alters its morphology according to biological laws beyond human control.
+Documenting it at different moments means recording an autonomous process of transformation in which the work coincides with the very act of making visible the time that acts upon organic matter.
+This is not representation in the classical sense, the artist does not paint mold, but recognizes in mold itself a natural process worthy of artistic status.
+A similar approach characterizes the photographic documentation of a plant during its biological process, flowering, and senescence.
+The artist does not create the plant organism, but chooses to render it visible as a temporal phenomenon, to confer artistic meaning on a process that normally escapes attention because it is too slow for immediate perception.
+This implies a radical shift, art no longer necessarily consists in the manual production of forms, but may consist in the ability to recognize, select, and confer visibility upon processes that occur independently of human intention.
+Creativity is recognized also in natural phenomena, in chemical and physical processes, in biological dynamics.
+The artist becomes an observer and cataloguer of processes rather than a creator of objects, adopting an approach reminiscent of the scientific method, isolate, observe, document with rigor.
+The precision with which the date and time of each intervention are recorded is not a formal quirk but an essential conceptual element.
+This precision establishes exact spacetime coordinates for each layer of the work.
+Each annotation fixes a precise point where an event, the artistic intervention, has taken place.
+The sum of these annotations creates a temporal map of the work, a stratified chronology that makes it possible to reconstruct not only when but also at what temporal distance the interventions occurred.
+A work with annotations five years apart tells a different story from one with interventions six months apart, the waiting time, the maturation time between one intervention and the next, becomes an integral part of the meaning.
+It is a matter of recognizing and valuing the long durations of material, biological, and existential processes, durations that cannot be accelerated without altering the phenomenon itself.
+A plant cannot grow in a second, mold does not spread in an hour, wood does not deform in a day.

 V R